 Talent wipes the skin of the animal with iodine/iodine or alcohol scrubs.

-Make a vertical incision in the skin between the shoulder blades and place surgical gauze over the incision [1].
-Afterward, position the animal in a supine state with its head facing toward the surgeon [2].
+Make a vertical incision in the skin between the shoulder blades [1].
+Afterward, place surgical gauze over the incision and position the animal in a supine state with its head facing toward the surgeon [2].

-Talent makes a vertical incision in the skin between the shoulder blades and places surgical gauze over the incision.
+Talent makes a vertical incision in the skin between the shoulder blades. .

-Talent positions the animal in a supine state.
+Talent places surgical gauze over the incision and positions the animal in a supine state.

 Then make a small vertical incision on the right side of the neck, above the clavicle, to expose the right carotid artery and jugular vein [1].
-After separating the subcutaneous tissue, expose the right external jugular and the right common carotid artery [2].
+After separating the subcutaneous tissue, expose the right external jugular and place the suture under the vein[2].

-Talent makes a small vertical incision on the right side of the neck.
+SCOPE: Talent makes a small vertical incision on the right side of the neck.

-Talent shows the right external jugular vein together with the right common carotid artery.
+SCOPE: Talent shows the right external jugular vein and places sutures under the vein.

 Tie off the distal end of the jugular vein to halt the blood flow [1].
 Using micro forceps and scissors, make a small incision in the collapsed vein [2].

-Talent ties the distal end of the jugular vein.
+SCOPE: Talent ties the distal end of the jugular vein.

-Talent makes an incision in the collapsed vein using micro forceps and scissors.
+SCOPE: Talent makes an incision in the collapsed vein using micro forceps and scissors.

 Now, insert the venous catheter with the bevel facing downward and move it proximally towards the superior vena cava until it reaches the right atrium [1-TXT].
 Using a 7-0 (Seven-O) silk suture, secure the catheter to the vessel [2].

-Talent inserts the venous catheter and moves it in a proximal direction.
+SCOPE: Talent inserts the venous catheter and moves it in a proximal direction.
 TXT: Inserted length: ~10–12 mm for a 30 g lean mouse

-Talent secures the catheter to the vessel using a 7-0 silk suture.
+SCOPE: Talent secures the catheter to the vessel using a 7-0 silk suture.

 Dissect the connective tissues to expose the right common carotid artery [1].
-Using 7-0 silk sutures, tie the artery at the level where the internal and external carotid arteries divide [2].
-Proximally, preplace two suture loops that remain unfastened [3].
+Using, [2].
+Proximally, preplace two 7-0 silk sutures suture loops that remain unfastened at the level where the internal and external carotid arteries divide [3].

-Talent dissects connective tissues and shows the right common carotid artery.
+SCOPE: Talent dissects connective tissues and shows the right common carotid artery.

-Talent ties the arteries.

-Two suture loops are being placed.
+SCOPE: Two suture loops are being placed under the artery.

 To stop the blood flow temporarily, pull a preplaced suture loop [1].
 Then using micro scissors or a 27-gauge needle, create a small opening on the vessel wall [2].
 Insert the arterial catheter proximally while releasing the suture loop and advance the catheter to reach the aorta arch without touching the aortic valve [3].
 Use the two preplaced sutures to fasten the catheter to the vessel [4].

-Talent pulls the preplaced suture loop.
+SCOPE: Talent pulls the preplaced suture loop.

-Talent creates a small opening on the vessel wall.
+SCOPE: Talent creates a small opening on the vessel wall.

-The arterial catheter is being placed and advanced to the aorta arch.
+SCOPE: The arterial catheter is being placed and advanced to the aorta arch.

-The catheter is being fastened to the vessel using the two preplaced sutures.
+SCOPE: The catheter is being fastened to the vessel using the two preplaced sutures.

-Tunnel all catheters subcutaneously, exteriorize them at the back of the neck via the precut incision [1], and join them to the venous or arterial ports of a silicone-coated tubing connector made from 25 Gauge needle tubing [2].
+Tunnel all catheters subcutaneously, exteriorize them at the back of the neck via the precut incision [1], and close the ventral incision [2].
+Join the catheters to the venous or arterial ports of a silicone-coated tubing connector made from 25 Gauge needle tubing [3].

-Talent tunnels the catheter subcutaneously and exteriorizes it at the back of the neck.
+SCOPE: Talent tunnels the catheter subcutaneously and exteriorizes it at the back of the neck.

-Talent joins the catheters to the venous and arterial ports of a silicone-coated tubing connector.
+SCOPE: Talent joins the catheters to the venous and arterial ports of a silicone-coated tubing connector.

 After closing the ventral incision, secure the connector subcutaneously when the back skin is sealed with sutures [1].
 Using stainless steel surgical wires, fill the catheters with heparinized saline, and tightly plug the ends of the catheters [2].

-The connector is being secured.
+SCOPE: The connector is being secured.

 Talent fills the catheters with heparinized saline and plugs the ends of the catheters.